LackOfUsernameIdeas/TikFluence/README.md

 php /home/<your_user>/public_html/<your_app_dir>/scraping/tiktok.php
 ```

-Make sure the absolute include path at the top of `tiktok.php` matches your server's actual path.
+Make sure the full server file path at the top of `tiktok.php` matches your server's actual path.

 ### TikTok OAuth redirect